johnend/boiler/README.md

     └── components/
         └── button/ --example
             ├── button.tsx
-            ├── button.test.tsx --if test files are co-located (configurable) ├── button.stories.tsx --if using storybook (configurable)
+            ├── button.test.tsx --if test files are co-located (future enhancement)
+            ├── button.stories.tsx --if using storybook (configurable)
-            ├── button.module.scss --if using scss modules (configurable) └── index.js -- if this is a sub-component of a UI component library (configurable)
+            ├── button.module.scss --if using scss modules (configurable) └── index.js -- if this is a sub-component of a UI component library (future enhancement)
 ```

 ### ToDo